NediffNixon/clv-predictive-models/README.md

 - pymc-marketing
 - scikit-learn
 - streamlit (for future dashboard)
+- jax (for GPU based training)
+- PyTorch (for deep learning models)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache license 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments